luiul/statistics-meets-logistics/README.md

 [What does "fit" method in scikit-learn do?](https://stackoverflow.com/questions/45704226/what-does-fit-method-in-scikit-learn-do)

-## Linear Regression with Scikit-learn

-In this section we perform a linear regression with the Scikit-learn library.

-### Data Setup and Model Training
+## 11.1.
+Linear Regression with Scikit-learn - Data Setup and Model Training

-- Data Setup
+Data Setup

 - Reading in a data source
 - Splitting it into features and a vector label
 - Splitting it into training and test set

-- Model Training
+Model Training

 - Creating model
 - Setting up (default) parameters
 - Training the model

-- Testing the model & evaluating its performance
+Testing the model & evaluating its performance

 Expanding the question: Is there a relationship between **total advertising spend** and **sales**? > What is the relationship between **each advertising channel (TV, Radio, Newspaper)** and **sales**?